• Skip to main content

 This post may contain affiliate links.

-I've had the idea for a while now of making the mirrored closet doors in my RV bedroom look like Japanese shoji screens, and I finally decided to try it.
-I've seen blog posts before about how to frost mirror doors to create this effect, but I was looking for something that looked more realistic.
+For a while, I’ve wanted to turn the mirrored closet doors in my RV bedroom into DIY shoji screens.
+I’ve seen blog posts before about how to frost mirror doors to create this effect, but I was looking for something that looked more realistic.
 Finally, I found this rice paper window privacy film, and I knew it was what I had been needing.

 As an added bonus, this project is very easy to undo with no damage to the closet doors if you decide you don't like the look or don't want to make any permanent changes in your camper or motorhome.